1. Configure Your Workspace

 Bookmark the ITS Reported Issues website to stay up-to-date on BGSU application updates and maintenance, as well as any reported service disruptions or issues.

 If you are not accustomed to working or teaching remotely, it can be an adjustment.
 Please know that ITS is here to help you with that transition and ensure you are setup for optimal productivity.
-In addition to the information outlined above, we suggest taking advantage of our Remote Resources webpage and reviewing these Remote Work Etiquette recommendations.
+In addition to the information outlined above, we suggest taking advantage of our Security Tips for Remote Work Environments webpage and reviewing these Remote Work Etiquette recommendations.